Nissan Leaf practicality & boot space

 |Length||Width||Height||Boot volume (seats up)|

-The Nissan Leaf is a spacious hatchback that’ll be great for a family of four.
-However, we’d like to see a better cable storage solution than the awkward net holdalls in the boot.
+Like the Volkswagen ID.3 and Peugeot e-208, the Nissan Leaf is a spacious electric hatchback that’s ideal for a family of four.
+However, while the boot might be almost as big as the Volvo XC40 P8’s, we’d like to see a better cable storage solution than the awkward net holdalls.

 Nissan Leaf interior space, storage & comfort